Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Conclusion

-For the statistical inference using the DP bootstrap, the choice of the number of bootstrap samples $B$ can be further optimized for a given sample size $n$ and privacy parameter $\mu$.
-One may pursue finite sample guarantees for the CIs or the distributional estimates obtained by the DP bootstrap deconvolution procedure.
-Furthermore, to handle non-additive noise mechanisms, new inference techniques are needed.
-We also notice in Figure \ref{fig:exp_1gdp} that under a strong privacy guarantee, our deconvolution method may still be much wider than the true sampling distribution, indicating that the deconvolution procedure can be further optimized to get a tighter estimate and improve the width of the CIs while maintaining the nominal coverage.
-Apart from the standard confidence interval and the percentile interval, there are also other inference methods based on the bootstrap estimates such as $\mathrm{BC}_\mathrm{a}$ (bias-corrected and accelerated) \citep{efron1987better} or ABC (approximate bootstrap confidence) \citep{diciccio1992more}, we leave it as future work to implement the private versions of these methods.
+For statistical inference using the DP bootstrap, the choice of the number of bootstrap samples $B$ can potentially be further optimized for a given sample size $n$ and privacy parameter $\mu$.
+One may pursue finite sample utility results for the deconvolved distribution or the CIs obtained by the DP bootstrap deconvolution procedure.
+Furthermore, our statistical results are limited to the Gaussian mechanism, which may not be an ideal mechanism, due to its additive nature and the need to calculate $\ell_2$-sensitivity.
+While our statistical approaches should be easily extended to allow for other additive noise mechanisms, non-additive noise mechanisms may require new inference techniques.
+We also notice in Figure \ref{tab:exp_1gdp} and Figure \ref{fig:realworld_experiment}b that with a strong privacy guarantee or small $n$, our CI may still be wider and have higher coverage than the non-private CI or the private CI from other methods, indicating that the deconvolution procedure can be further optimized to get a tighter estimate and improve the width of the CIs while maintaining the nominal coverage.
+Apart from the standard interval and the percentile interval, there are other inference methods based on the bootstrap estimates such as $\mathrm{BC}_\mathrm{a}$ (bias-corrected and accelerated) \citep{efron1987better} or ABC (approximate bootstrap confidence) \citep{diciccio1992more}, we leave it to future work to investigate the private versions of these methods.

 We can also use the DP bootstrap framework for high-dimensional inference.
 Our privacy analysis applies to any mechanism, including those multivariate mechanisms, e.g., the Gaussian mechanism on each dimension of the estimate.
-Future work of this direction is to apply existing methods of multivariate deconvolution \citep{youndje2008optimal, hazelton2009nonparametric, sarkar2018bayesian} and bootstrap \citep{hall1987bootstrap, van2005multivariatr} to our DP bootstrap framework.
+Future work in this direction is to apply existing methods of multivariate deconvolution \citep{youndje2008optimal, hazelton2009nonparametric, sarkar2018bayesian} and bootstrap \citep{hall1987bootstrap, van2005multivariatr} to our DP bootstrap framework.